CTI By-Laws

 ARTICLE VI – MEETINGS

 Section 2: Special Meetings of the general membership may be called by the President and are subject to the requirement of appropriate notice as specified in CTI Policies and Procedures.
-The President shall be obligated to call a special meeting upon request of a majority of the officers, or upon the receipt of a petition signed by at least ten members of the general membership.
+The President may be obligated to call a special meeting upon request of a majority of the officers, or upon the receipt of a petition signed by at least ten members of the general membership.

 Section 3: All Meetings shall be conducted in accordance with Robert’s Rules of Order.

-Section 4: Voting by Proxy
+Voting by Proxy

-2. An appointment of a proxy shall be considered valid and effective when it is received by the officer or agent authorized to tabulate votes, An appointment is valid for eleven (11) months unless a shorter or longer period is expressly provided in the appointment form, but no proxy shall be valid for more than three years from the date of the appointment’s execution.
+• An appointment of a proxy shall be considered valid and effective when it is received by the officer or agent authorized to tabulate votes, An appointment is valid for eleven (11) months unless a shorter or longer period is expressly provided in the appointment form, but no proxy shall be valid for more than three years from the date of the appointment’s execution.

-3. An appointment of a proxy is revocable by the member.
+• An appointment of a proxy is revocable by the member.

 ARTICLE VII – CHANGES TO THE BYLAWS